 I love beef jerky, my kids love beef jerky, who doesn’t love beef jerky?
 The problem is 1. it’s expensive and 2. it’s usually loaded up with preservatives and sugar.
 Our power went out the other night and the contents of my freezer did not make it through.
 I had 2 pounds of now thawed ground beef that needed to be used that day and we already had dinner plans.
-I could have made-ahead a meal like meatballs or stuffed peppers, but decided to get creative instead.

 I first stumbled upon this video that inspired me to give it a try.
 It turns out there are quite a few resources about making your own jerky online.
 I don’t have a dehydrator (hint…hint…for when my husband reads this) so I tried the oven method.
 The results were yummy and according to my kids “delicious and not hard to chew!”
 Hard to chew is a huge factor with anything involving meat for my middle daughter, by the way.